ravindu644/Android-Kernel-Tutorials/devcontainers/readme.md

 - Navigating files through explorer pane

   Look at this image:

   ![alt text](img/usingcodespace-1.png)

-  1. Explorer pane
+  1\.
+Explorer pane

-  2. folder (click to expand/unexpand)
+  2\. folder (click to expand/unexpand)

-  3. file (click to open)
+  3\. file (click to open)

+  4\.
+Tab pane

+  5\.
+Tab item (click to switch or click X to close)

 > [!TIP]
 > Tired seeing opened files replace by files you want to open? drag file to tab pane beetween tab items or empty tab pane zone to open in new tab
-  4. Tab pane
-  5. Tab item (click to switch or click X to close)

 - Using terminal

   Look at this image:
   ![alt text](img/usingcodespace-2.png)
-  1. New terminal button
+  1\.
+New terminal button

-  2. Kill (or close) terminal button
+  2\.
+Kill (or close) terminal button

-  3. Fill terminal screen to above
+  3\.
+Fill terminal screen to above

+  4\.
+Tab pane

+  5\.
+Tab item (click to switch or click X to close)

 > [!IMPORTANT]
 > If you have multiple open terminals all terminals will be listed at right side in terminal pane (orange box).
 Hover to your desired terminal to show kill option

-  4. Tab pane
-  5. Tab item (click to switch or click X to close)

 > [!TIP]
 > type `code path/to/file-name` in terminal to open files quickly in VSCode

+> [!NOTE]
-NOTE: if you accidentally closed terminal, open menu (top left hamburger menu), then click view, then click terminal
+> if you accidentally closed terminal, open menu (top left hamburger menu), then click view, then click terminal to open it again

 - Uploading files

-  1. Click on any empty part in explorer pane to add file to root directory or click folder then right click on the folder
+  1\.
+Click on any empty part in explorer pane to add file to root directory or click folder then right click on the folder

-  2. Click "Upload..." button
+  2\.
+Click "Upload..." button

-  3. Pick files you want to upload
+  3\.
+Pick files you want to upload

 - Downloading files

-  1. Right click any files or folders you want to download
+  1\.
+Right click any files or folders you want to download

-  2. Click "Download..."
+  2\.
+Click "Download..."

 > [!IMPORTANT]
 > If you are attempting to download folders, big files and multiple files, you will be prompted to pick a folder.
 If that is the case, make a new folder for VSCode to to download files since it can access everything inside folder you pick

 > [!TIP]
 > To download multiple files quickly, click files while holding ctrl (command button on MacOS) button.
 After all files picked do right click then click download as usual

 - Stopping codespace from VSCode web

   Look at this image:
   ![alt text](img/usingcodespace-3.png)
-  1. Open command pane (that big box with search icon at center top)
+  1\.
+Open command pane (that big box with search icon at center top)

-  2. type command to stop current codespace: "> Codespaces: Stop Current Codespace"
+  2\. type command to stop current codespace: "> Codespaces: Stop Current Codespace"

 > [!IMPORTANT]
 > It is recommended to do this after using Codespace to preserve your usage time for future use

 ### Using GitHub Codespaces in VSCode desktop app